 Student fees are used to fund specific student benefits, including health, vision and dental coverage, a bus pass, recreational programs and fitness centre access.

 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,500-$2,500 per year.

 These Bachelor of Science (B.Sc.)
 Physics degrees are offered by the University of Saskatchewan's College of Arts and Science:

 - Bachelor of Science Three-year

 - Bachelor of Science Honours

-- Professional Internship Option: in your fourth year complete up to 16 consecutive months of supervised work experience with a sponsoring employer if you meet the requirments
+- In your fourth year complete up to 16 consecutive months of supervised work experience with a sponsoring employer if you meet the requirements.

 You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year, three-year or honours degree or would like to pursue the Professional Internship Option.